stephaneVercouillieBMID/slate/source/qes.html.md

 **PRODUCTION** | <a href="https://belgianmobileid.github.io/slate/qesdiscovery.json" target="blank">https://belgianmobileid.github.io/slate/qesdiscovery.json</a>

-## 3.2.
+## 4.2.
 Starting a new User identification session

+This section relates to the step 2 of the sequence diagram.

 First, you will forge a HTTPS POST request that MUST be sent to the itsme® User Identification Endpoint, which is https://b2b.sign.itsme.be/qes-partners/1.0.0/user_identification.
 Please note we are using SSLMA as authentication method, combined with IP filtering, as specified in [SSLMA Authentication](#SSLMA).